Answers to Frequently Asked Questions (FAQs) relating to In-App Purchasing (IAP).

 UserId.The string can include alphanumeric values and punctuation.
 Because

-UserIdis an encrypted string, its length can be influenced by your encryption technique.
+UserIdis an encrypted string, your encryption technique can influence its length.

 ReceiptId: Use 200 characters for the